“But I’m not tired……”

 Relax and drift off

 Sometimes it can be hard to sleep, and to switch your brain off, or you might wake up after a nightmare.
-If this happens to you regularly you could talk to your school nurse who will be able to give you more tips on how to sleep well.
+If this happens to you regularly, you could talk to your public health nurse who will be able to give you more tips on how to sleep well.